teebs4140/emoji-merge/README.md

 ## 🎮 Game Features

 - **Physics-based gameplay**: Drop and merge emojis with realistic physics
-- **10-tier progression system**: Start with 🐭 and work your way up to 🐻‍❄️
+- **13-tier progression system**: Start with 🐭 and work your way up to 🐲
 - **Chain reactions**: Create satisfying cascades of merges
 - **Score tracking**: Track your points as you merge higher-tier emojis
+- **Bonus exhibit**: Unlock mythical creatures mid-run once you reach the polar bear
-- **Win/lose conditions**: Reach the top tier without overflowing the container
+- **Win/lose conditions**: Reach the dragon without overflowing the container

 ## 🎯 How to Play